WELCOME TO THE

 Ski Programs

 Phoenix Cross Country Ski Society is now offering Ski Programs for Junior skiers that are interested in advancing their skiing level.
 We are also offering a fall dryland ski program to augment the winter sessions.
 If you are interested in exploring options for junior skiers review the information here, then join our society and select the appropriate program on the membership form.
 Recently we have added a ladies ski program.
 You can register for any program at the same time as you pay for membership.
+Nordic ski equipment rentals are now available for juniors registered in any of our programs.

 Area History

 The city of Phoenix was once a very large establishment based around a large copper mine.
-The original downhill ski area is located on the slope behind Marshall Lake [Telemark Hill] until the 1960’s when the T-Bar was moved to the north facing slope we enjoy today.
+The original downhill ski area was located on the slope behind Marshall Lake [Telemark Hill] until the 1960’s when the T-Bar was moved to the north facing slope alpine run we enjoy today.
 In the year 2000 a group of dedicated cross country enthusiasts build the Dacha for the enjoyment of skiers.
 Press the button for more…